OHDSI/TheBookOfOhdsi/PatientLevelPrediction.md

 - hold out target population count and incidence of outcome
 - discrimination metrics: AUC, AUPRC

 To the left of the table is the filter option, where we can specify the development/validation databases to focus on, the type of model, the time at risk settings of interest and/or the cohorts of interest.
-For example, to pick the models corresponding to the target population "New users of ACE inhibitors as first line monotherapy for hypertension", select this in the *Target Cohort* option.
+For example, to pick the models corresponding to the target population "New users of ACE inhibitors as first line mono-therapy for hypertension", select this in the *Target Cohort* option.

 To explore a model click on the corresponding row, a selected row will be highlighted.
 With a row selected, we can now explore the model settings used when developing the model by clicking on the *Model Settings* tab: